1layer2many/1layer2many.github.io/_posts/2020-01-08-neural-network-intro.md

 GANs are categorized as **generative models**, which comes under the broad category of, you know it, **unsupervised learning**.
 There have been several applications of GANs ever since in the fields of text, image and video generation.
 The author presents it intuitively as a minimax game, wherein one agent tries to maximize a value function while the other seeks to minimize it.
 Interestingly, GANs weren't the first proposed models to employ optimization of multiple networks.

+Variational autoencoders differentiate from normal autoencoders in that the enocder is represented by a probabilistic endocder and decoder.
+Loss is represented as [image]

 ```python
 def create_disc_model():